faridsurya/interactive-map/README.md

 **data***
 Your related marker data.
 If this attribute exists then you can click the marker image and show the dialog to display related data.

-## Change Title, Style, and Visibility
+## Change App Title, Style, and Visibility

 You can change the title, style, and visibility by modifying the config.json file.
 The contain of config.json file is: